tomerfiliba-org/reedsolomon/README.rst

     pip install --upgrade reedsolo --pre

-For the latest unstable code (do not use in production!), use:
+For the cutting-edge code (likely unstable, do not use in production!), use:

 .. code:: sh